flyway/flyway-docker/enterprise/README.md

 `/flyway/conf`    | Directory containing a [configuration file](https://documentation.red-gate.com/fd/configuration-files-224003079.html)
 `/flyway/drivers` | Directory containing the [JDBC driver for your database](https://documentation.red-gate.com/fd/command-line-184127404.html)
 `/flyway/sql`     | The SQL files that you want Flyway to use (for [SQL-based migrations](https://documentation.red-gate.com/fd/migrations-184127470.html))
-`/flyway/jars`    | The jars files that you want Flyway to use (for [Java-based migrations](https://documentation.red-gate.com/fd/migrations-184127470.html))
+`/flyway/jars`    | The jar files that you want Flyway to use (for [Java-based migrations](https://documentation.red-gate.com/fd/migrations-184127470.html))

 ## Getting started